alisw/alibuild/docs/troubleshooting.markdown

 picked up from the system and what not.

-Notice that if you change (either add or remove) your set of system dependencies, aliBuild will trigger a rebuild of whatever depends on them, taking additional time, so make sure you do this when not pressed for a deadline.
+Notice that if you change (either add or remove) your set of system dependencies, bits will trigger a rebuild of whatever depends on them, taking additional time, so make sure you do this when not pressed for a deadline.